 6) Loose coupling architecture.
-The blocks within the Sawtooth’s network are not highly depended on each other, which means that the change that is made to one element would not affect the network as a whole.
-It also significantly decreases the possibility of unexpected errors, simplify testing, and maintenance of the leger.
+The blocks within the Sawtooth’s network are not highly dependent on each other, which means that the change that is made to one element would not affect the network as a whole.
+It also significantly decreases the possibility of unexpected errors, simplifies testing, and maintenance of the leger.

 7) Events.
 Sawtooth supports creating and broadcasting events across the network.

 8) Permissioned/Permissionless.
-Sawtooth can be configured to be either permissioned (closed networks; users cannot freely join the distributed ledger system) or permissionless (every user can start interacting with the network, submitting transactions).
-By default, Hyperledger Sawtooth is permissioned.
+Sawtooth can be configured to be either permission (closed networks; users cannot freely join the distributed ledger system) or permissionless (every user can start interacting with the network, submitting transactions).
+By default, Hyperledger Sawtooth is permitted.

 Who Uses and Supports HyperLedger Sawtooth?